fbgallet/roam-extension-live-ai-assistant/README.md

 # Live AI

 **AI Assistant tailor-made for Roam: the power of all the latest LLMs instantly accessible in Roam.
 Interact with your favorite AI directly in Roam blocks, making the most of Roam’s interface to truly extend your thinking rather than just read answers!
-No usage limits, pay only for what you use (probably just a few dozen cents per month).**
+Or discover a new way to explore your graph in the agentic Chat interface.
+No usage limits, pay only for what you use (probably just a few dozen cents per month) or rely on free local models through Ollama or OpenAI compatible servers.**

-**Leverage Roam's features to write simple or structured prompts, query specific parts of your graph (your latest DNPs over a given period, sidebar content, linked references, images, .pdf, etc.) and get directly structured responses, which can include tables, images, queries, Mermaid diagrams, code...
-Dictate, translate, transform, enrich or create structured content very easily thanks to a large set of built-in prompts or your own custom prompts relying on any defined and living context, and all up-to-date LLMs (even local models through Ollama or OpenAI compatible servers)!**
+**Leverage Roam's features to write simple or structured prompts, query specific parts of your graph (your latest DNPs over a given period, sidebar content, linked references, images, .pdf, etc.) and chat with this content or get directly structured responses, which can include tables, images, queries, Mermaid diagrams, code...
+Dictate, translate, transform, enrich or create structured content very easily thanks to a large set of built-in prompts or your own custom prompts relying on any defined and living context!**

 **Ask your entire graph any question with Ask Your Graph agent or unlock the full power of advanced Roam queries using simple natural language queries with query agents, explore, filter and chat with the results!**